Avolon leases 11 Boeings to Brazilian airline Gol

 Felipe Campos, Avolon’s head of Latin America, pointed out that the company’s relationship with Gol went back to the earliest days of the airline, which began flying in 2001.

-He noted that the craft would boost the airline’s efficiency and reliability and allow Gol to expand.
+He noted the craft would boost the airline’s efficiency and reliability and allow Gol to expand.

 “Our commitment to our customers is to have a product offering built around the latest and most technically advanced aircraft available in the market and the 737 Max is a core part of that offering,” he said.